nguyen-lincoln/Weather_GUI/README.md

 # Weather_GUI
-Weather application created using Python
+Weather application created using Python and Tkinter module